Savannah Cats

 About Savannah Cats

 The Savannah cat is marked as a hybrid cat breed because its origins trace back to a cross breeding with the exotic African Serval cat.
-However, the Savannah is still a newer breed of cat, having originated in the early 1980's at the hand of Bengal breeder Judee Frank.
-She was the first to cross an African Serval male with a domestic female cat and soon the resulting Savannah breed became a hit with cat enthusiasts.
+However, the Savannah is still a newer breed of cat, having originated in the early 1980s at the hand of Bengal breeder Judee Frank.
+She was the first to cross an African Serval male with a domestic female cat, and the resulting Savannah breed soon became a hit with cat enthusiasts.

 It wasn't long before Savannah cats became a registered breed with The International Cat Association (TICA).
 To this day, the Savannah breed continues to be campaigned throughout TICA in an effort to reach Championship status.